Suzanne Scarlata

 Suzanne Frances Scarlata is the Richard Whitcomb Professor at Worcester Polytechnic Institute.
 She is known for her work on how cells respond to hormones and neurotransmitters.
 She is an elected fellow of the American Association for the Advancement of Science.

 Education and career

 Scarlata grew up in Philadelphia and received a B.A. from Temple University in 1979.
 She went on to earn her Ph.D. from the University of Illinois, Urbana-Champaign.
 After her Ph.D. she accepted a position at AT&T Bell Laboratories where she worked on methods for testing circuit boards.
 She then moved to New York City where she worked at Cornell University Medical College.
 In 1991 she moved to Stony Brook University where she remained for 24 years.
 In 2016 she moved to Worcester Polytechnic Institute where, as of 2022, she is the Richard Whitcomb Professor of Chemistry and Biochemistry.
-In 2016, Scarlata was elected president of the Biophysical Society.
+In 2016, Scarlata was elected president of the Biophysical Society and is presently the Editor-In-Chief of the Science of Nature.